bigscience-workshop/bigscience/train/tr8-104B-wide/README.md

 # Train 8 - 104B - unmodified Megatron gpt2 - baseline - monolingual

-Note that you will find extensive notes on how to do almost anything in [tr1-13B-base](../tr1-13B-base), here we only list what's different.
+Note that since this is a very stop-n-go experimental training with no intention to complete it, you will find extensive notes on how to do almost anything in [tr1-13B-base](../tr1-13B-base), here we only list what's different.

 ## Intention